suandrew14/suandrew14/README.md

 ## Hi there 👋

-Coming from a Physics, Optics and Photonics background with skills in Python and Analysis, I'm currently upskilling my data, machine learning and programming skills.
+I'm currently upskilling my data, machine learning and programming skills.
 I am putting together a data analytics portfolio and eventually a data science portfolio.
 I am currently learning: SQL, Tableau, PowerBI, R, Python ML packages and Cloud tools.